-FHFA and Treasury Amend the PSPAs To Expropriate Private Shareholders' Investment
+FHFA and Treasury Amend the PSPAs To Expropriate the Companies' Net Worth

-88. On August 17, 2012, within days after the Companies had announced their return to profitability and just as it was becoming clear that they had regained the earnings power to redeem Treasury's Government Stock and exit conservatorship, the Agencies unilaterally amended the PSPAs for a third time.
-Again, at the time that this third amendment was under consideration, Fannie and Freddie were experiencing a dramatic turnaround in their profitability.
-Due to rising house prices and reductions in credit losses, in early August 2012 the Companies reported significant income for the second quarter 2012 and neither required a draw from Treasury under the PSPAs.
-But rather than fulfilling its statutory responsibility as conservator to return the Companies to sound and solvent business operations and, ultimately, to private control, FHFA entered into the Net Worth Sweep with Treasury, which transfers all of the Companies' substantial profits to Treasury, prevents them from ever exiting government control, and deprives private shareholders of any residual value in the Companies.
+70. On August 17, 2012, within days after the Companies had announced their return to profitability and just as it was becoming clear that they had regained the earnings power to redeem Treasury's Government Stock and exit conservatorship, FHFA and Treasury amended the PSPAs for a third time.
+Again, at the time that this third amendment was "under consideration, Fannie Mae and Freddie Mac were experiencing a turnaround in their profitability.
+Due to rising house prices and reductions in credit losses, in early August 2012 the [Companies] reported significant income for the second quarter 2012 . . . and neither required a draw from Treasury under the PSPAs."
+FHFA Inspector General Report at 11.
+But rather than fulfilling its statutory responsibility as conservator to return the Companies to sound and solvent business operations and, ultimately, to private control, FHFA entered into the Net Worth Sweep with Treasury, which expropriates all of the Companies' profits and makes their rehabilitation impossible.

-- 89. As Treasury stated when the Net Worth Sweep was announced, the dividend sweep of all of the Companies' net worth requires that "every dollar of earnings that Fannie Mae and Freddie Mac generate will be used to benefit taxpayers."
+71. As Treasury stated when the Net Worth Sweep was announced, the dividend sweep of all of the Companies' net worth requires that "every dollar of earnings that Fannie Mae and Freddie Mac generate will be used to benefit taxpayers."
 Press Release, U.S. Dep't of the Treasury, Treasury Department Announces Further Steps to Expedite Wind Down of Fannie Mae and Freddie Mac (Aug.
 17, 2012).
-The Net Worth Sweep, in short, effectively nationalized the Companies and confiscated the existing and potential value of all privately held equity interests, including the stock held by Plaintiffs. - 90.
-As a Staff Report from the Federal Reserve Bank of New York recently acknowledged, the Net Worth Sweep "effectively narrows the difference between conservatorship and nationalization, by transferring essentially all profits and losses from the firms to the Treasury."
-W. Scott Frame, et al., The Rescue of Fannie Mae and Freddie Mac at 21, FEDERAL RESERVE BANK OF NEW YORK STAFF REPORTS, no. 719 (Mar.
+The Net Worth Sweep, in short, effectively nationalized the Companies and confiscated the existing and potential value of all privately held equity interests, including the stock held by Plaintiffs.

+72. As a Staff Report from the Federal Reserve Bank of New York recently acknowledged, the Net Worth Sweep "effectively narrows the difference between conservatorship and nationalization, by transferring essentially all profits and losses from the firms to the Treasury."
+W. Scott Frame et al., The Rescue of Fannie Mae and Freddie Mac at 21,

+FEDERAL RESERVE BANK OF NEW YORK STAFF REPORTS, no. 719 (Mar.
 2015).
 The Economist stated the obvious in reporting that the Net Worth Sweep "squashe[d] hopes that [Fannie and Freddie] may ever be private again" and, as a result, "the companies' status as public utilities . . . appear[ed] crystal clear."
-Fannie Mae and Freddie Mac, Back to Black, The Economist, Aug.
+Fannie Mae and Freddie Mac, Back to Black, THE ECONOMIST, Aug.
 25, 2012, available at http:goo.gl/1PHMs.

-- 91. As a result of the Net Worth Sweep, it is clear that FHFA will not allow Fannie and Freddie to exit conservatorship but rather will continue to operate them essentially as tools of the government, unless Congress takes action.
-Indeed, FHFA's website states that "FHFA will continue to carry out its responsibilities as Conservator" until "Congress determines the future of Fannie Mae and Freddie Mac and the housing finance market."
-FHFA as Conservator of Fannie Mae and Freddie Mac, http://goo.gl/PjyPZb. - 92.
-The Net Worth Sweep fundamentally changed the nature of Treasury's investment in the Companies.
+73. As a result of the Net Worth Sweep, it is clear that FHFA will not allow Fannie and Freddie to exit conservatorship but rather will continue to operate them essentially as tools of the government until such time as Congress takes action to resolve the situation.
+Indeed, as of this writing FHFA's website states that "FHFA will continue to carry out its responsibilities as Conservator" until "Congress determines the future of Fannie Mae and Freddie Mac and the housing finance market."
+FHFA as Conservator of Fannie Mae and Freddie Mac, http://goo.gl/PjyPZb.

+74. The Net Worth Sweep fundamentally changed the nature of Treasury's investment in the Companies.
 Instead of quarterly dividend payments at an annual rate of 10% (if paid in cash) or 12% (if paid in kind) of the total amount of Treasury's liquidation preference, the Net Worth Sweep entitles Treasury to quarterly payments of all-100%-of the Companies' existing net worth and future profits.
-Beginning January 1, 2013, the Companies have been required to pay Treasury a quarterly dividend equal to their entire net worth, minus a capital reserve amount that starts at \$3 billion and decreases to \$0 by January 1, 2018. - 93.
-While the Net Worth Sweep fundamentally changed the nature of Treasury's securities, the Net Worth Sweep transaction reaffirmed and enhanced the significance of other unlawful provisions of those securities, such as Treasury's open-ended commitment to invest in the Companies despite the expiration of its investment authority, the prohibition on Fannie and Freddie paying down the principal of Treasury's stock, and the ceding of a substantial amount of FHFA's management of the conservatorships to Treasury.
+Beginning January 1, 2013, the Companies have been required to pay Treasury a quarterly dividend equal to their entire net worth, minus a capital reserve amount that starts at \$3 billion and decreases to \$0 by January 1, 2018.